yobix-ai/extractous/extract-rs/README.md

 ## Features

-- High-level Rust API for extracting text and metadata content for [many file formats](#supported-file-formats).
+* High-level Rust API for extracting text and metadata content for [many file formats](#supported-file-formats).
-- Internally it calls the [Apache Tika](https://tika.apache.org/) for any file format that is not natively supported in the Rust core.
+* Strives to be efficient and fast.
-- Strives to be efficient and fast.
+* Internally it calls the [Apache Tika](https://tika.apache.org/) for any file format that is not natively supported in the Rust core.
-- Comprehensive documentation and examples to help you get started quickly.
+* Comprehensive documentation and examples to help you get started quickly.

 ## Installation